-After I've settled on the amount of my monthly auto deposit, I can click on the “Set” button to initiate regular deposits.
+After I've settled on the amount of my monthly auto deposit, I can then authorize set-up to initiate regular deposits.
 These can be made on a monthly, twice a month, biweekly, or weekly basis (with the periodic deposit aligned with the monthly goal) to coincide with the receipt of my paycheck.
 I'll also select the start date of my first deposit; subsequent deposits will be made accordingly.

 To ensure the auto deposits are started on time, I'll enter or confirm bank information and authorize the transfer of funds from my bank account to Betterment.

 A few items to note:

 I can make adjustments to the portfolio recommendations